Harmony Studio © 2016 | All Rights Reserved

 CYSO cello section for this

 KAREN SCHULZ-HARMON, is an avid chamber musician, orchestral player and teacher.
 She enjoys recording and collaborating with various instrumentalists as well as performing all types of music.
-In June of 2015, she moved across country from Chicago to Portland where she is starting afresh with her musical pursuits.
 In September of 2016, Karen won Symphony Tacoma's Assistant Principal Cello position.
-She also performs with the Portland Cello Project and Portland Concert Opera, and is a substitute player with the Oregon Symphony and Portland Opera cello sections.
-Karen teaches at the BRAVO Youth Orchestras program and privately from her home studio in Portland’s Montavilla neighborhood.
-This past summer she was invited to, and had the pleasure of, teaching at the Chamber Music Camp of Portland.
+She performs locally with the Portland Cello Project and is a substitute player with the Oregon Symphony and Portland Opera cello sections.
+Karen teaches for the BRAVO Youth Orchestras program, the Vancouver Youth Chamber Orchestras and privately from her home studio in Portland’s Montavilla neighborhood.
+In the summer she has the pleasure of coaching at the Chamber Music Camp of Portland.

 Karen attended Northern Illinois University at the invitation of cellist Marc Johnson and was privileged to work with all the members of the Vermeer String Quartet.
 She graduated in 2005 with a Masters of Music degree in Cello Performance.
 Karen performs with an 1840 cello by Jacob Fendt and a ca1900 bow by André Vigneron.